Robert Hanzlik Research

 COBRE Center in Protein Structure and Function.

 In addition to the research activities listed above, Dr. Hanzlik is the Principal Investigator and Director of a NIH Center of Biomedical Research Excellence in Protein Structure and Function.
-The center provides research support and mentoring to 10 junior faculty on four campuses in Kansas.
-The Center also hosts three service laboratories that are accessed by more than different research groups across the country.
+The center provides research support and mentoring to junior and senior faculty on four campuses in Kansas.
+The Center also hosts three service laboratories that are accessed by more than 75 different research groups across the country.

 Visit COBRE Center in Protein Structure and Function for more information.